kaymanb/evolution_of_light/README.txt

 Character class.

 GLOBAL TODO:
+- Add logging.
+- FOV works in horizontal octants but not vertical????
 - Rename all instance variables of "sprite" to glyph
 - Find better naming convention for generic modules ie: NOT game.game
 - Add return values to function docstrings